KU wins key approval for $60M architecture school building that will create a new ‘iconic’ 6-story cube on campus

 • Heard reports from KU and other universities about proposals for increased student housing and dining rates for the next school year.
 KU has proposed a $416-per-year increase to its standard housing and dining plan.
 That’s a 3.8% increase from current rates, and is in line with what several other universities are proposing.
 Regents heard the requests, but are not set to take final action on them until December.

 • Approved a deal for KU to accept ownership of the land upon which sporting facilities at Rock Chalk Park are built.
 KU will take over ownership of the land from an entity controlled by KU Endowment Association.
 The site in northwest Lawrence houses stadiums for KU track and field, soccer and softball programs, plus an indoor tennis center.
-The facilities themselves are owned by a private for-profit entity, Bliss Sports, who leases the facilities to Kansas Athletics for the school’s use.
+The facilities themselves are owned by a private for-profit entity, Bliss Sports, which leases the facilities to Kansas Athletics for the school’s use.
 Bliss Sports will continue to own the facilities, and the lease with Kansas Athletics will continue.
 However, KU leaders expect the land transfer from KU Endowment to the university will make the property exempt from paying local property taxes.
 The project recently had its 10-year tax abatement expire, and Kansas Athletics likely would be responsible for about $500,000 in local tax payments if a way isn’t found to make the property tax-exempt.
 The deal only includes land tied to the university sports facilities.
 Rock Chalk Park also includes a city of Lawrence recreation center, but that land is not included in the deal.
 The recreation center land and building already are owned by the city of Lawrence.